MENU

 Ohazuki Coast

 This tucked away cove is just a short walk from a coastal road in the resort beach town of Onjuku.
-Enjoy a view of the Candle Island just off shore, and when seas are calm you may even get to see 'Awa' divers scouring the reefs.
+Enjoy a view of the Candle Rock just off shore, and when seas are calm you may even get to see 'Awa' divers scouring the reefs.
 A small cave also appears on the beach at low tide.
 It is not safe to enter the water here, and please take caution of the high surf and slippery rock surfaces.

 626 Iwawada, Onjuku, Isumi District